mpariente/pystoi/README.md

 * Vectorize `utils.interm_si_measure` with a matrix correlation
 * Vectorize `utils.remove_silent_frames`
 * Vectorize OBM matrix multiplication in `stoi.stoi`
 * Improve the resampling method to match Matlab's resampling in `tests/`
+* Write tests for Python 3 (with [`transplant`](https://github.com/bastibe/transplant) for example)

 ### Limits

-The method is based on audio signal sampled at 10kHz (this is not the problem), so any audio file sampled at a different sampling rate will be resampled.
+The method is based on audio signal sampled at 10kHz (this is not the problem), so any audio file sampled at a different sampling rate will be resampled to 10kHz.
 However there is no equivalent of Matlab's resampling in Python, so :

-* The tests on an initial sampling rate of 8kHz are failing (corresponds to upsampling)
+* The tests on an initial sampling rate different than 10kHz are failing.
 * The tests on resampling (both with `resampy` and `nnresample`) are failing when compared to Matlab

 **Key message** : All the variability in the estimation of the STOI by this package (compared to the original Matlab function) is due to the resampling method.
+This is a fully tested behavior.

 ### References
 * [1] C.H.Taal, R.C.Hendriks, R.Heusdens, J.Jensen 'A Short-Time